 In addition to green energy projects, Taiwan's traditional industries are being transformed under our Smart Machinery Development Program.
 Many traditional manufacturers are introducing smart manufacturing processes.
 Higher quality products have increased the demand for skilled professionals and this is how high-wage jobs are being created.

 At the same time, the government is also re-examining the legal and regulatory framework that governs the market as a whole.
 Where adjustments are needed, we'll move quickly to amend laws or pass new legislation.
 This will ensure that our legal regime is in step with the times, and that instead of hindering our progress, they will promote economic development.

 We have adopted the Act for the Recruitment and Employment of Foreign Professionals to bring more capable foreign talent to Taiwan.
-We have also amended the Act for Industrial Innovation to give innovative industries more space to spread their wings.
+We have also amended the Statute for Industrial Innovation to give innovative industries more space to spread their wings.
 Next, we'll promote revisions to the tax code and amend the Company Act to create a more competitive economic environment.